-Conrad Crist has been the head coach at Fort Collins High School since 2010 and has since earned 3 Team State Titles and 21 Individual titles.
+Conrad Crist has been the head coach at Fort Collins High School since 2010 and has since helped the team earn 3 Team State Titles, 2 Runner Up Team Titles and 24 Individual titles.
 He began his coaching career here at FCHS as an assistant to coach Pat Busteed.
 He then gained some valuable experience as a head coach at Windsor High School for six years, before becoming the head coach at Collins.
 His main focus is coaching the sprints, jumps and relays.

 Coach Crist participated in four different sports in high school, track and field, cross-country, basketball and football.
 He attended Western State College his first year in college where he enjoyed intramural sports, snowboarding, hiking, fishing and running, but one thing he missed from high school was the organization of competitive sports.
 His sister was at Colorado State University on a cross country and track scholarship and shared with him how much she loved the school and coaches.
 Crist took his sister's advice and transferred to CSU where he met with Coach Hessel and decided to to run track as a preferred walk-on athlete.
 However, after months of training he partially tore his patella tendon on his jumping knee which had to be surgically repaired, ending his collegiate career.
 His mind wanted to compete, but his body was telling him different.
 Crist realized it would be best to stop training and focus on school.

 In a conversation with his father, Wes Crist, who was a coach in the Poudre School District for over 45-years, suggested he start coaching.
 His dad told him coaching is more rewarding than competing and he has found out his father was right.
 He started coaching under Mark Long at Webber Junior High School and quickly found out coaching was a passion of his.
 Crist enjoyed watching students accomplish their goals and achieve things they never thought were possible.
 Coaching has been one of the most rewarding experiences of his life.